navpil/gupai/docs/DevNotes.md

 This does not happen often, less than 1 time per 1000 games, but still a fix is needed for the situation.
 To avoid a never ending game, a cutoff parameter was introduced - it will stop a game after some number of rounds.

+I decided that the mysterious *tăi-să-ttai* combination is a single combination of the 3 pairs.

 Wishlist:

  - Introduce collecting straights and 3 pairs - current AI does not do that